 Biological therapies are not routinely available on the NHS.
 Your doctor can apply for NHS funding for Cetuximab but the process is difficult and not always successful.
 It can be hard to accept this decision if you can’t get the treatment you need.
 Macmillan Cancer Support has information on what to do if a treatment isn’t available.

-In Scotland, you can have Aflibercept together with FOLFIRI chemotherapy link to main treatment chemotherapy page (irinotecan, 5-fluorouracil and folinic acid) as a second line treatment if you have already had oxaliplatin.
+In Scotland, you can have Aflibercept together with FOLFIRI (irinotecan, 5-fluorouracil and folinic acid) as a second line treatment if you have already had oxaliplatin.